browserengineering/book/book/porting.md

 ==================

-The text of this online book uses Skia 138, but the printed 1^st^ edition used the earlier version 87.
+The text of this online book uses Skia 138, but the printed 1^st^ printed edition used the earlier version 87.
 This earlier version was missing the `SamplingOptions` API used in [Chapter 15](embeds.md) of this book.
 Skia 87 instead provides the older `FilterQuality` API.

-Readers of the 1^st^ edition thus saw a different implementation of `parse_image_rendering`:
+Readers of the 1^st^ printed edition thus saw a different implementation of `parse_image_rendering`:

 ``` {.python}
 def parse_image_rendering(quality):